X

 • Fresh or freeze-dried lemon zest: Use as is.
 No need to rehydrate first.

 • Fresh or freeze-dried zucchini: Fresh zucchini can be grated directly into the batter.
-If you’re using freeze-dried zucchini, rehydrate it first by soaking it in water.
+If you’re using freeze-dried zucchini, rehydrate it first by soaking it in water for 10-15 minutes, discarding extra water, and measuring 2 cups.

 • To make lemon glaze: Combine 1 cup powdered sugar with 2 to 3 tablespoons of fresh lemon juice and drizzle over warm bread.